Article

 Through these and other transactions, Theodosius developed a substantial business enterprise, and remained a prosperous New York City merchant for decades.
 A small town in upstate New York’s St. Lawrence County, located on part of land he received as a bounty for his military service, is actually named Fowler, New York.
 Rare for American Revolution era interments at St. Paul’s, Fowler’s image has survived.
 Probably in the early 19th century, the former soldier sat for a portrait, another indication of his wealth.
 The unsigned painting of this son of a Loyalist -- one of thousands of people who helped achieve American independence - shows an older man with a receding hairline, broad Roman nose, pudgy chin and a stoic expression common for the period, displaying his Society of the Cincinnati medallion.

 At his death in 1841 at age 89, Fowler lived in Perth Amboy, New Jersey, just across Lower New York Bay from Manhattan.
-Burial followed at the family burial plot in the St. Paul’s cemetery, poignantly near his father, representing a full circle of a long life, returning, in death, to the home town he had moved away from -- although there is no evidence of a reconciliation between the family members who chose opposite sides in the Revolution.
+Burial followed at the family burial plot in the St. Paul’s cemetery, poignantly near his father, representing a full circle of a long life, returning, in death, to the home town from which he had moved away.

 Saint Paul's Church National Historic Site